martinlf6/schwab-ds-takehome-FengLiu/README.md

 # Inference
 ## Key Findings
--	Class is imblanced with much more neutral sentiment than positive which is more than negative.
+-	Class is imbalanced with much more neutral sentiment than positive which is more than negative.
 -	Sentence model macro-F1: 0.96.
 -	ABSA macro-F1: 0.99.
 -	Frequent negative aspects: eur, profit, net, sales.